 After a long and illustrious finance career as an executive with a Fortune 500 company, Kevin retired at the relatively early age of 51.
 After a wake-up call, he felt drawn to align his passion and values and began working with purpose-driven entrepreneurs to accelerate

 their results and and create richer, more fulfilling lives.
 He’s delighted to now be doing that with Andrew.
 P.S.
 Kevin is from Ohio.

 KELLY CASE • EXECUTIVE ASSISTANT

 KARI WHITCRAFT • MARKETING MANAGER

-Kari has been an entrepreneur for years and loves helping other small businesses reach their full potential.
-Like Kelly, she also lives in Ohio with her husband and children and knows first hand how important organization is when both parents work from home!
+Kari has been an entrepreneur since 2005 and loves helping other small businesses by providing valuable tools and support that allow them to take their businesses to the next level.
+Like Kelly, she also lives in Ohio with her family and knows first hand how important organization is when working from home!